espressif/esp-hosted/esp_hosted_fg/docs/Linux_based_host/SDIO_setup.md

 :warning: Note:
 As SDIO faces signal integrity issues over jumper wires, we strongly recommend to **Design PCB boards with above connections**
 If that is not possible
- - Try to use extremely small and good quality jumper wires
+ - Use good quality extremely small (smaller than 5cm) jumper wires, all equal length
  - Join all possible grounds interconnected to lower noise
+ - Add at least, 10k Ohm external pull-up resistors on 5 lines: CMD, DAT0-4.
+We use 51k Ohm resistors in our set-up.

 ### 1.2 Raspberry-Pi Software Setup